zalberico/docs/tutorials/arvo/cli-app.md

 %-  (agent:shoe command)
 ^-  (shoe:shoe command)
 ```
+This sequence of commands forges a `agent:gall` core that
+possess may arms of the sort defined in `verb,` `agent:dbug`, and `agent:shoe`.
 This sequence of commands tells the compiler that the following core is a Gall
-agent core that may possess arms of the sort defined in `verb,` `agent:dbug`,
+agent core that may possess arms of the sort defined in `verb`, `agent:dbug`,
 and `agent:shoe`.
 These cores tell the compiler what sort of form these arms
 must have, and ensure that the arms that are not standard Gall arms are put into
 the context so that the resulting core nests within `agent:gall`.

+To be more precise, going from bottom to top, we cast what follows to a
+`(shoe:shoe command)` app core,
+pass that into a gate that transforms it into a `(agent:shoe command)` core, which is then cast
+as an `agent:gall` and passed into the `agent:dbug` gate, which
+endows the resulting core (stil a valid Gall agent core) with additional arms
+useful for debugging purposes.
+Finally, the `verb` gate (imported with `/+
+verb`) is called, which allows the agent to print what it is doing.

 ```hoon
 |_  =bowl:gall